jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 unhappy about that, and looking for alternatives?
 OK, great.

 How many people have tried Clojure at all?
 Great.
-How many people never heard of Clojure and are in the wrong room?
+How many people have never heard of Clojure and are in the wrong room?
 OK.
 How many people have tried Clojure and are trying to get to use it at work, but not yet?
 A few.
 Maybe this talk will give you some ways of talking about Clojure's value proposition that could help you.

-How many of you actively use Clojure, and somehow are accidentally at JavaOne?
+How many people actively use Clojure, and somehow are accidentally at JavaOne?
 OK.
 And the rest could not get into Brian Goetz's talk.
-I should not even mention that Brian Goetz's talk right now, because we could have people filing.
+I should not even mention that Brian Goetz has talk right now, because we could have people filing out.
 Or maybe you are just tired of Brian Goetz talking about immutability, in which case you are definitely in the wrong room.
 No, I like him.
 Brian's a good friend and his talks are great, so I appreciate your bringing this one.

 [Time 0:02:22]